Amy Johnston (actress)

 Amy Johnston (September 22, 1954 – March 17, 2021) was an American film and television actress and drama coach.
 She played Mary Lee in the NBC sitcom Brothers and Sisters.
 As her appearances includes, The Buddy Holly Story, Welcome Back, Kotter, Brothers and Sisters, Rooster: Spurs of Death!
 (1977), and episode "Angels on the Street" of Charlie's Angels.

-Johnston died in West Fork, Arkansas on March 17, 2021, at the age of 66.
+Johnston died in West Fork, Arkansas on March 17, 2021, at the age of 66, after a long battle with cancer.